ankowals/saf/README.md

 	15 Fix path to web drivers in /src/resources/config/env.config 16 Change the port number if needed (default is 8080) for jetty to see allure report after test execution

+	In addition if dB manipulations are desired jdbc integration is needed.
+To do so one needs to manually add dependency in pom.xml file.
+See https://stackoverflow.com/questions/1074869/find-oracle-jdbc-driver-in-maven-repository or http://www.mkyong.com/maven/how-to-add-oracle-jdbc-driver-in-your-maven-local-repository/ for more information.

 ----------------------------------